system76/docs/content/install-ubuntu.md

 - **Install third-party software for graphics and Wi-Fi hardware**

-This installs drivers (some non-free) for Wi-Fi and GPU support, mainly NVIDIA as the amdgpu driver for AMD GPU's is in the kernel.
+This installs drivers (some non-free) to provide Wi-Fi/Bluetooth and GPU support (mainly for NVIDIA graphics, as AMD and Intel graphics are supported natively by the Linux kernel).

 - **Download and install support for additional media formats**

-This installs packages for playing media files such as MP3, MP4, and other formats that may need non-free codecs for the OS to play the content.
+This installs packages for playing media files such as MP3, MP4, and other formats that may need non-free codecs in order to play the content.

 ![Download Updates](/images/install-ubuntu/install-ubuntu-24.04-8.png)